Nathan Sebhastian's about page

+Hi there!
 My name is Nathan Sebhastian and I’m a professional with a broad set of skills in software and web development.
+I’m also the author of this website!

-Programming the web is a passion which I can never have enough.
+Web development has been a passion of mine for a long time.
 After graduating with a Bachelor’s degree in Information Systems, I spent lots of time coding websites for fun and profit.

 Eventually I landed a job as a web developer using PHP CodeIgniter as my main tool.
 For me it was a great experience and a real dream job – one I still loved doing until today.